Functional Integral Approach to $C^*$-algebraic Quantum Mechanics II: Symplectic Quantum Mechanics: Some physical interpretations

-and $\Bold{\psi}_{\Bold{\mu}}(z)$ interpreted as a superposition of elementary fields.
-Thus the CS model of a state-vector is a field; albeit not elementary.\footnote{We should emphasize this definition of field does not coincide with the usual definition in QFT.
-Our fields are a generalization of the wave function in ordinary QM.
-In QFT, a field is a superposition of creation and/or annihilation operators $c_\alpha, c^\dag_\alpha$, and in SQM there is no object to directly compare since everything is constructed from products $c_{\alpha,\beta}$.
-To compare indirectly, the commutator of QFT fields roughly corresponds to the CS model of the corresponding SQM operator.
-In the other direction, our fields are a CS model of a multi-particle state $(c_{\alpha_1}c_{\alpha_2}\cdots\, c^\dag_{\alpha_{n-1}}c^\dag_{\alpha_n})\,\varphi_o=:\psi$.}
+and the wave function $\Bold{\psi}_{\Bold{\mu}}(z)$ can be interpreted as a superposition of elementary fields.
+Hence, the CS model of a state vector is a field by definition; albeit not necessarily elementary and definitely not a local operator.\footnote{We should emphasize this definition of field --- even at the operator level --- does not coincide with the notion of field in QFT.
+In QFT, a field is a superposition of creation and/or annihilation operators $c_\alpha, c^\dag_\alpha$, but in SQM there is no object to directly compare since everything is constructed from creation/annihilation \emph{products} contained in $c_{\alpha,\beta}$.
+To compare indirectly, the commutator of QFT fields roughly corresponds to the CS model of the corresponding SQM propagator.}

 This is an obvious definition based on (\ref{weight decomposition}).
 That is, elementary particles span the full module $\mathcal{V}$ of relevant representations as required.
-But --- contrary to the weight decomposition of $\mathcal{V}$ which leads to the irreducible discrete series representations and, hence, particles characterized solely by their $U(4)$ partition --- the dominant-integral lowest-weight parabolic decomposition characterizes particles by their $U(4)$ charges \emph{and} their $P$ representation.
+But --- contrary to the weight decomposition of $\mathcal{V}$ which leads to the (infinite-dimensional) irreducible discrete-series representations and, hence, particles characterized solely by their $U(4)$ partition --- the dominant-integral lowest-weight parabolic decomposition characterizes particles by their $U(4)$ charges \emph{and} their $P^\C$-induced representation.
 And, according to remark \ref{Cayley remark}, the conjugate CS model represents anti-particles.